 Module 2 The transition awareness tool

-In the second week you will analyze different existing governance approaches to integrating circularity principles into regional development visons.
+In the second module you will analyze different existing governance approaches to integrating circularity principles into regional development visons.

 You will apply the transition awareness tool to your region, if possible with several of your colleagues.
 You will conclude which aspects your region are most advanced, and which need the most attention.

 Module 3 Methods for spatial analyses and intervention

-The third week is about mapping and analyzing the significant elements of specific value webs and their spatial patterns in a region.
+The third module is about mapping and analyzing the significant elements of specific value webs and their spatial patterns in a region.
 You will broaden your understanding of urban metabolism and the territorial relations of a circular economy, morphology and systemic design.
 Four different methods of spatial analysis will be explained and applied to the existing situation of your region and help you to propose a more circular economy alternative: AS-MFA - Activity based spatial material flow analysis, Systemic diagram, Systemic Section and Integrated mapping.

 You will draw conclusions about the relation of flows and stock from the morphological patterns of your chosen region.

 Module 4 Strategic interventions

-In the fourth week you will learn from real examples.
+In the fourth module you will learn from real examples.
 You will identify strategic spatial interventions based on principles of circular regional development.

 We will discuss why they are strategic and what makes them integrative.
 You will be able to identify one or two strategic interventions in your region to work on.

-WEEK 5 and 6 Develop a narrative for a strategy
+Module 5 Develop a narrative for a strategy

-The fifth and the sixth week concentrate on developing a narrative for a strategy that is relevant and feasible for your context.
+In the last module concentrate on developing a narrative for a strategy that is relevant and feasible for your context.
 The focus is on making the narrative robust in respect to uncertainties of long-term regional development.

 You will be able to express the narrative of the strategy for your region: a future that people aspire to.
 You will learn from practical experience how to go from the narrative to implementation.
 We will also look back with you on what you have achieved and what you still need.
 You will reinforce the means of moving from narrative to implementation.